Nadia Halfway

 🍜 Discover Local Restaurants and Hidden Gems.

 Firstly, identify national or even regional dishes.
 Then, find where locals eat to avoid tourist traps.
 Real flavour lives in family-run spots and local markets.
-To do so, I use these websites and apps to find authentic restaurants:
+To do so, I use these websites and apps to find restaurants:

-- TripAdvisor.
+• TripAdvisor.
 Cross-check the reviews on TripAdvisor.
 If they match those on Google Maps, 90% of the time it’s a great choice.

 850D5DF5

-💚 Try Apps that Save Food from Waste.
+🌱 Try Apps that Save Food from Waste.

-Want to eat great food and reduce waste?
+Would you like to eat great food and reduce waste?
 You can do both at the same time!

 Many bakeries and restaurants sell their unsold meals and treats at a lower price through food-saving apps.